15 Indoor Family Activities for Winter

 A hideaway or fort will delight the younger age groups as they create an ‘adult-free’ zone.
 Cushions, blankets and their favourite toys will keep them busy as they delight in the novelty of having a space all to themselves.

-A large cardboard box, perhaps from new fridge or washing machine, allows creative minds to run wild as they get to decorate their new ‘home’.
+A large cardboard box, perhaps from new a fridge or washing machine, allows creative minds to run wild as they get to decorate their new ‘home’.
 An adult can cut open flaps for the door and windows where needed for added fun.
-Kids will love the opportunity to play ‘house’ and if there are a few boxes then they can take turns visiting each other.
+Kids will love the opportunity to play ‘house’ and if there are a few boxes, they can take turns visiting each other.

 If your tent is gathering dust in your attic, pull it down and set up an indoor camping experience.
-Sleeping bags, torches and a picnic will help set the tone and the best news is that there is no danger of the tent being blow away.
+Sleeping bags, torches and a picnic will help set the tone and the best news is that there's no danger of the tent being blow away.

 Older members of the family might enjoy learning some old school card games like Rummy, Beggar My Neighbour, Go Fish, Whist or Poker.
 Be warned, it could get a little competitive!

-This is an easy way to be creative if you want to do something a little different.
-Rocks decorated with monster faces or butterflies will brighten up any garden once they have dried completely.
-Stock up on some outdoor paint the next time you are near an art and hobby shop.
+This is an easy way to get creative if you want to do something a little different.
+Rocks decorated with monster faces or butterflies will brighten up any garden once they've dried completely.
+Stock up on some outdoor paint the next time you're near an art and hobby shop.

 Hide a number of written clues in various places around the house and watch as your family tries to solve the riddles to lead them to the hidden treasure.
 The treasure could be a book or a coin for their piggy bank.
 The hunt could keep them busy for hours!

-Ditch the screens and pull out a pad and pencil and introduce the kids to hangman or ‘noughts and crosses’.
+Ditch the screens and pull out a pencil and pad and introduce the kids to hangman or ‘noughts and crosses’.
 These games are simple but clever and will take the family back to basics.

 When the rainfall has sent you indoors, pull out some scotch tape and use it to make the outline for the number boxes of hopscotch.
 This will get hearts pumping and keep everyone laughing as they try to keep their balance.

-Reading a good book is a great pass time all year round, but is especially relaxing when sitting by a cosy fire while a storm rages outside.
-Your local library is a great resource and if there is a particular title you want, they can order it in for you.
+Reading a good book is a great pastime all year round, but it's especially relaxing when sitting by a cosy fire while a storm rages outside.
+Your local library is a great resource and if there's a particular title you want, they can order it in for you.
 There will be books to suit every member of your family.
-Reading is a gift of a lifetime, make it a habit in your home.
+Reading is a gift of a lifetime, so try to make it a habit in your home.